 top of page

-Providing substance use education and diverse experiences to young adults throughout California: The program aims to educate participants about substance abuse, its consequences, and alternative ways to cope with challenges.
-By exposing young adults to a wide range of experiences, the YPMP aims to broaden their perspectives and empower them to make informed choices regarding substance use.
+Substance Use Education and Diverse Experiences: The program educates young adults throughout California about substance abuse, its consequences, and alternative coping mechanisms for life challenges.
+By exposing participants to diverse experiences, YPMP aims to broaden perspectives and empower informed choices regarding substance use.

-Facilitating entry into the substance use disorder treatment field: The YPMP recognizes the value of individuals with lived experience in the substance use disorder treatment field.
-By offering mentorship and support, the program seeks to help those individuals develop the necessary skills and knowledge to enter this field and make a positive impact.
+Facilitating Entry into the Substance Use Disorder Treatment Field: Recognizing the value of individuals with lived experience, YPMP provides mentorship and support to help them enter the substance use disorder treatment field.
+This initiative aims to empower individuals with the skills and knowledge needed to make a positive impact.

-Building capacity through community partnerships: The YPMP acknowledges the importance of collaboration and community engagement in addressing substance abuse.
-By partnering with various community organizations and stakeholders, the program aims to strengthen its reach and effectiveness.
-This includes utilizing mindfulness practices, such as meditation, breathing exercises, open honest dialogue, vulnerability, and creating a safe environment for participants.
+Building Capacity through Community Partnerships: YPMP emphasizes collaboration and community engagement to address substance abuse.
+By partnering with various organizations and stakeholders, the program strengthens its impact.
+Mindfulness practices, including meditation, breathing exercises, open honest dialogue, vulnerability, and creating a safe environment, are integral to this approach.

 bottom of page